-- 1. Saskatchewan School Boards Association (SSBA) Public Section Executive

 - 1.1 Purpose

-- Attend SSBA Public Section Executive meetings. •
+- Attend SSBA Public Section Executive meetings.

-- Clarify and represent the Board's formal positions and interests at the • provincial level.
+- Clarify and represent the Board's formal positions and interests at the provincial level.

-- Communicate to the Board at the next regular meeting the work of the ٠ SSBA Public Section Executive.
+- Communicate to the Board at the next regular meeting the work of the SSBA Public Section Executive.

 - 1.2 Membership

 - One trustee.

 - 1.3 Meetings

 - As determined and scheduled by the SSBA Public Section Executive.

 - 2. Saskatchewan School Boards Association (SSBA) Indigenous Council

 - 2.1 Purpose

-- Attend SSBA Indigenous Council meetings. •
+- Attend SSBA Indigenous Council meetings.

-- Clarify and represent the Board's formal positions and interests at the • provincial level.
+- Clarify and represent the Board's formal positions and interests at the provincial level.

 - Communicate to the Board at the next regular meeting the work of the SSBA Indigenous Council.

 - 2.2 Membership

 - A minimum of one designated representative.

 - Other trustees may also attend meetings.

-- 2.3 Meetinas
+- 2.3 Meetings

 - As determined and scheduled by the SSBA Indigenous Council generally four times per year.

 - 3. Saskatchewan High Schools Athletic Association (SHSAA)

-- Purpose 3.1
+- 3.1 Purpose

-- Attend SHSAA meetings. •
+- Attend SHSAA meetings.

-- Clarify and represent the Board's formal positions and interests at SHSAA • meetings.
+- Clarify and represent the Board's formal positions and interests at SHSAA meetings.

 - Communicate to the Board the work of SHSAA.

 - May be a voting member of the North Central Athletic Association

 - 3.2 Membership

 - One trustee.

 - 3.3 Meetings

 - At the call of SHSAA

 - 4. Saskatchewan School Boards Association (Board Chairs Council)

-- Purpose 4.1
+- 4.1 Purpose

-- Attend meetings of the SSBA Board Chairs Council. •
+- Attend meetings of the SSBA Board Chairs Council.

-- Clarify and represent the Board's formal positions and communicate to • the Board Chairs Council the Board's perspectives.
+- Clarify and represent the Board's formal positions and communicate to the Board Chairs Council the Board's perspectives.

 - Communicate to the Board the work of Board Chairs Council.

 - 4.2 Membership

 - Board Chair or designate.

 - 4.3 Meetings

-- As determined and scheduled by the SSBA. •
+- As determined and scheduled by the SSBA.

-- 5. Saskatchewan Rivers School Division #119 Foundation Corporation

-- 5.1 Purpose

-- Attend Foundation Board meetings. - Communicate to the Board the work of the Foundation Corporation, including annual report and financial statements. - 5.2 Membership - At least two elected members of the Board (requires three members until the Foundation Board is operational). - 5.3 Meetings - At the call of the SRSD Foundation Corporation. - 6.
-City and School Boards Liaison Committee - 6.1 Purpose - Attend meetings of the City and School Boards Liaison Committee. - Prepare a list of school board priorities for the City and School Boards Liaison Committee to be submitted at least annually. - Clarify and represent the Board's formal positions and communicate to the Committee the Board's issues and concerns. - Makes recommendations to City Council and or the respective School Boards in relevant matters to all parties. - Communicate to the Board the committee's Terms of Reference and updates on the work of City and School Boards Liaison Committee. - 6.2 Membership - Board Chair and one urban trustee. - 6.3 Meetings - As determined and scheduled by the City of Prince Albert. - 7.
-School Community Council Cluster Representatives - 7.1 Purpose - Trustees are selected to act as SCC cluster representatives to build and maintain effective two-way communication between SCCs and the Board - The role of the representative: - Represent Board decisions and directions to the SCC; - Represent Council recommendations and issues to the Board; - Serve as a liaison and support/resource person to the SCC. - 7.2 Membership - Trustees are assigned to clusters at the annual organizational meeting.
+- 5.1 Purpose - Attend Foundation Board meetings. - Communicate to the Board the work of the Foundation Corporation, including annual report and financial statements. - 5.2 Membership - At least two elected members of the Board (requires three members until the Foundation Board is operational). - 5.3 Meetings - At the call of the SRSD Foundation Corporation. - 6.
+City and School Boards Liaison Committee - 6.1 Purpose - Attend meetings of the City and School Boards Liaison Committee. - Prepare a list of school board priorities for the City and School Boards Liaison Committee to be submitted at least annually. - Clarify and represent the Board's formal positions and communicate to the Committee the Board's issues and concerns. - Makes recommendations to City Council and or the respective School Boards in relevant matters to all parties. - Communicate to the Board the committee's Terms of Reference and updates on the work of City and School Boards Liaison Committee. - 6.2 Membership - Board Chair and two urban trustees, except when the Board Chair is an urban trustee, then Board Chair and one urban trustee. - 6.3 Meetings - As determined and scheduled by the City of Prince Albert. - 7.
+School Community Council Cluster Representatives - 7.1 Purpose - Trustees are selected to act as SCC cluster representatives to build and maintain effective two-way communication between SCCs and the Board - The role of the representative: - Represent Board decisions and directions to the SCC; - o Represent Council recommendations and issues to the Board; - Serve as a liaison and support/resource person to the SCC. - 7.2 Membership - Trustees are assigned to clusters in June of each year and reviewed at the organizational meeting.
 Current cluster assignments are as follows SRPSD Board Committee Structure. - 7.3 Meetings - At the call of the SCC.
 Typically, the schedule for the year is determined in September.